lightwolf/HydraNSI/README.md

 - Instancing of primitives
 - Cameras
 - Shading:
-  - Polygons, subdivisions and points use *dl3DelightMaterial* which defaults to a mostly diffusive material (Oren-Nayar model) with a degree of glossy reflection (GGX model).
+  - Polygons, subdivisions and points use the *dl3DelightMaterial* material which defaults to a mostly diffusive material (Oren-Nayar model) with a degree of glossy reflection (GGX model).
-  - Curves are shaded with *dlHairAndFur* (Marschner-Chiang-d'Eon model).
+  - Curves are shaded with the *dlHairAndFur* material (Marschner-Chiang-d'Eon model).
 - Lighting:
-  - Headlight: a directional light that uses *directionalLight* and which shines from the camera pov
+  - Headlight: a directional light that uses a *directionalLight* emitter and which shines from the camera pov.
+It is always active.

     > Note that in NSI directional lights are actual environment lights: when an angle of 0 degrees is specified they behave directionally.
 See nsi.pdf for more informations.

+  - Environment:
-  - Omni Envlight: this is another directional light that uses *directionalLight*
+    - Omni Envlight: this is another directional light that uses another *directionalLight* emitter.
+It is used when a file texture is not set in the configuration (see below).

       > As per above this is an environment light, though when an angle of 360 degrees it behaves like a uniform environment.

-  - HDRI file texture: this is a small shading network using *uvCoordEnvironment --> file --> dlEnvironmentShape* which allows to optionally use a HDRI file texture can be specified, this will light the environment accordingly.
+    - HDRI environment: this is a small shading network using *uvCoordEnvironment --> file --> dlEnvironmentShape* which allows to optionally use a HDRI file texture for image-based lighting.
+It can be enabled via environment variable:

       > Use the HDNSI_ENV_LIGHT_IMAGE environment variable pointing at the file location on disk (.tdl, .exr and .hdr formats are accepted).
 For more info see: https://gitlab.com/3DelightOpenSource/HydraNSI/blob/master/hdNSI/config.cpp.
 HDRI environment can be created by using data from http://gl.ict.usc.edu/Data/HighResProbes and then process them as tiled mipmaps using the follwing command:

       ```bash
       tdlmake -envlatl filename.exr filename.tdl.tif
       ```
+    - Procedural Sky environment: this is a small shading network using *dlSky --> dlEnvironmentShape* which allows to optionally use a HDRI procedural sky (Hosek-Wilkie model) for (procedual) image-based lighting.
+It can be enabled via environment variable:

+       > Use the HDNSI_ENV_USE_SKY environment variable set to 1 to enable the procedual sky environment.

 ## Testing